-The bill SB278 Engrossed amends Section 16-1-18.1 of the Code of Alabama 1975 and introduces Chapter 1A to Title 16, establishing the Public Education Employee Injury Compensation Program, the Public Education Employee Injury Compensation Trust Fund, and the Public Education Employee Injury Compensation Board.
-It aims to provide compensation to full-time public education employees, including adult bus drivers, who sustain injuries while performing their job duties.
-Key provisions include a requirement for employees to notify their employer of any injury within ten working days, the creation of uniform injury reporting forms by the State Superintendent of Education, and the maintenance of employees' salaries and benefits for up to 90 working days post-injury.
-The bill also mandates that employers inform injured employees of their rights within seven calendar days, with penalties for non-compliance.
+The bill SB278 Engrossed amends Section 16-1-18.1 of the Code of Alabama 1975 and introduces Chapter 1A, which establishes the Public Education Employee Injury Compensation Program, the Public Education Employee Injury Compensation Trust Fund, and the Public Education Employee Injury Compensation Board.
+This legislation aims to provide compensation to full-time public education employees, including adult bus drivers, who sustain injuries while on the job.
+Key amendments include the clarification of definitions, such as "employee" and "on-the-job injury," and the modification of the injury reporting process, requiring employees to notify their supervisors within five working days.
+The bill also ensures that employees' salaries and benefits are maintained for up to 90 working days following an injury, enhancing support for those affected by work-related injuries.

 Statutes affected: Introduced: 16-1-18